project-sbc/Handheld-Control-Panel/README.md

 # Handheld-Control-Panel

 ## Download
-Head to the link here to download the latest version:
+Head to the link [here](https://github.com/project-sbc/Handheld-Control-Panel/releases) to download the latest version.